AdobeXD/cloud-content-api-docs/reference/faq.md

 Below you'll find answers to some frequently asked questions.

+## How can I request an access token?

+**As of February 2022, new token requests for the XD Cloud Content APIs are closed.** In order to focus on the future of creativity and design in a Web-first world, the Adobe XD team is hard at work building a foundation for a new ecosystem of Web tools and APIs.

+Developers with existing access to the XD Cloud Content APIs will retain access, and integrations will continue to function.

 ## What rate limits are there on API calls?

 XD Cloud Content API integrations are limited to no more than 10 calls per second.